The Common Program of the People's Republic of China 1949-1954

 Second, the new government was not interested in legal technicalities, they want their revolutionary policies to be implemented as soon as possible.

-Third and last, the regime has other canals to implement their plans easier and faster, namely the public security forces, various other instruments of administrative control, the Party, mass organizations and mass campaigns.
-"Between 1950 and 1953, in nationwide campaigns and movements, several social groups were singled out and isolated from the rest of society: landlords (the Land Reform Campaign, 1950 to 1952), counterrevolutionaries (the Campaign to Suppress Counterrevolutionaries, 1950 to 1951), corrupt bureaucrats (the Three-Anti's Campaign [anticorruption, antiwaste, antibureaucracy], 1952), capitalists and private entrepreneurs (the Five-Anti's Campaign [antibribery, anti-tax evasion, antifraud, antitheft of state property, anti-leakage of state economic secrets], 1952), and the educational sector and intellectuals more generally (the Thought Reform Campaign, 1951 and 1952)."
+Lastly, the regime had additional channels to implement its plans more swiftly and efficiently, including the public security forces, various administrative control mechanisms, the Party, mass organizations, and mass campaigns.
+Between 1950 and 1953, several nationwide campaigns and movements targeted and isolated specific social groups: landlords during the Land Reform Campaign (1950–1952); counterrevolutionaries in the Campaign to Suppress Counterrevolutionaries (1950–1951); corrupt bureaucrats through the Three-Anti Campaign (anticorruption, antiwaste, antibureaucracy, 1952); capitalists and private entrepreneurs in the Five-Anti Campaign (antibribery, anti-tax evasion, antifraud, antitheft of state property, anti-leakage of state economic secrets, 1952); and the educational sector and intellectuals more broadly in the Thought Reform Campaign (1951–1952).

 In the military courts, the judges are chosen by the PLA and/or CCP.
 In these courts, public is allowed but the judges sentences.
-The operation of military tribunals in trying civilians under the 1951 Statute on Punishing Counterrevolutionaries is illustrated by an espionage case decided 17 August 1951 by the military court of the Peking Military Control Committee.
+The operation of military tribunals in trying civilians under the 1951 Statute on Punishing Counterrevolutionaries is illustrated by an espionage case decided 17 August 1951 by the military court of the Beijing Military Control Committee.

 This system of People’s Tribunals is stopped in 1952 at the moment the purging counterrevolutionaries Article 7 and Wufan Article 30 campaigns are ended, but from 1954 they are put in action at irregular intervals and from 1957 they are fully back in business.